vikramkh/course-website-16fa/index.md

 Collaboration policy for written homework:

-: You are allowed to discuss solutions to problems in pairs,
-    *documenting* who you collaborated with at the top of your assignment.
-You are allowed to ask anyone for LaTeX help (for instance, "How do I center a stack of equations?").
+: You are allowed to discuss solutions to problems in pairs, *documenting* who you collaborated with at the top of your assignment.
 You are **not** allowed to write up the solutions together.
 You must do that by yourself.
+You are not allowed to show any other students your writeup.
+You may have at most one partner per assignment.
+You cannot collaborate with one classmate on the first problem, and another classmate on a different problem.
+It is permissable to ask anyone for LaTeX help (for instance, "How do I center a stack of equations?").
+You are allowed to use the textbook, the Internet, the library or any other resources to research your written homework assignments.
+However, if you find a solution to the problem you are not allowed to copy it directly or to paraphrase it.
+You should attempt to understand it yourself and write it up without looking at the source.
+You should also note in your solution where you found the solution.

 Collaboration policy for programming homework:

-: You are allowed to discuss low-level issues like the meaning of Java
-    constructs, or how to use the computing environment.
+: Generally, collaboration is not permitted on the programming assignments.
+You are allowed to discuss low-level issues like the meaning of Java constructs, or how to use the computing environment.
 You are allowed to discuss high-level questions such as what the instructor/lab TA said, the content of the textbook or other general resources.
 You **not** allowed to...

     -   Discuss issues directly pertaining to the homework questions or their solutions.